Applying to the EMBody Lab: FAQ

 - Don't just tell; show evidence.
 Use concrete examples to demonstrate the quality and originality of your thinking; beyond merely naming your interests and plans, elaborate on them with details to show what sets your ideas apart.
 Use details to describe the research experiences and responsibilities you have had and the skills you've acquired.
 Don't merely say that you see fit with a program/researcher: demonstrate the fit throughout your statement.

 - If you choose to disclose a personal challenge, be brief.
 You may encounter strong opinions on whether your research statement should disclose your personal history (e.g., mental health difficulties, traumatic experiences).
 Until recently, applicants were advised not to self-disclose about challenges.
 These days, there is recognition of pros and cons to self-disclosure, and some mentors now routinely advise applicants to do it.
-Whichever you decide, don't let self-disclosure eclipse the academic information your research statement needs to convey.
+Whichever you decide, don't let self-disclosure eclipse the information about your research interests and ideas.

 - Avoid flowery writing.
 Keep your language precise and your paragraphs focused.
 Often a simple word that you would use in real life is stronger than a thesaurus word.
 Use "signposting" techniques (e.g., thesis statements, topic sentences, subsections) to create an easy reading experience.